Rfam/rfam-docs/docs/source/glossary.rst

 ----------------

 A multiple sequence alignment format used by Rfam (and Pfam) for the dissemination of protein and RNA sequence alignments.
-For more information see the `Wikipedia article on Stockholm format <https://en.wikipedia.org/wiki/Stockholm_format>`_.
+For more information see the `Wikipedia article on Stockholm format <https://en.wikipedia.org/wiki/Stockholm_format>`_ or the `Rfam tRNA alignment <https://xfamsvn.ebi.ac.uk/svn/data_repos/trunk/Families/RF00005/SEED>`_.

 Type
 ----

-A simple functional classification used to organise Rfam families into RNA types.
+A simple functional classification used to organise Rfam families into **RNA types**.
-This is our own ontology and does not current directly relate to the ontologies used by other databases.
-For a full list of RNA types in our current ontology see the :ref:`searching-rfam:search by entry type` section.
+This ontology does not current directly relate to the ontologies used by other databases.
+For a full list of RNA types see the :ref:`searching-rfam:search by entry type` section.

 WAR